 The project has been publicly advertised for construction bids.
 A pre-bid walk-through for Contractors interested in bidding was held on July 17, 2019.

-The Mid County LUAC will make their recommendation before the Hearing Examiner on July 24, 2019.
+The Mid County LUAC made their recommendation before the Hearing Examiner on July 24, 2019.

-Bids are due August 2nd.
-Award will be made to the lowest responsive and responsible bidder.
+Bids were due August 2nd.
+Award was be made to the lowest responsive and responsible bidder.

 Crisis Recovery Center at Parkland-Spanaway